 vii.
-Summary/Abstract for Public Release
+Summary for Public Release

-Applicants are required to submit a one-page summary/abstract of their project.
-The project summary/abstract must contain a summary of the proposed activity suitable for dissemination to the public.
+Applicants must submit a one-page summary of their project that is suitable for dissemination to the public.
 It should be a self-contained document that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (e.g., benefits, outcomes), and major participants (for collaborative projects).
-This document must not include any proprietary or sensitive business information as DOE may make it available to the public after selections are made.
-The project summary must not exceed 1 page when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
-Save the Summary for Public Release in a single PDF file using the following convention for the title viii.
-Summary Slide
+This document must not include any proprietary or business-sensitive information as DOE may make it available to the public after selections are made.
+The summary must not exceed one page when printed using standard 8.5" x 11" paper with 1" margins (top, bottom, left, and right) with font not smaller than 12-point.

-"ControlNumber_LeadOrganization_Summary".
+Save the Summary for Public Release in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_Summary".